-In 2015, Luminor Bank AS Latvian Branch has issued two guaranties to the Group entities Latvijas balzams AS and Amber Distribution Latvia SIA for total maximal amount of EUR 783 thousand.
-The applied interest rate is EURIBOR + 2.5%, maturity date -31.12.2020 and 28.02.2021.
+In 2015, Luminor Bank AS Latvian Branch has issued two guaranties to the Group entities Latvijas balzams AS and Amber Distribution Latvia SIA for total maximal amount of EUR

 24.3.
 Trademark Related

 Moskovskaya® case

 SPI Group is the owner of a number of world-famous vodka trademarks (sometimes also referred to as "Soviet vodka brands") in most countries of the world.
 One of the key "Soviet brands" in the trademark portfolio of the Group is Moskovskaya®.
 The history of Moskovskaya® trademark goes back to the Soviet times, namely, to the 1960s-70s, when the Soviet State Enterprise SOJUZPLODOIMPORT, under instructions of the USSR Ministry of Foreign Trade, started to commercialize Russian vodka around the world, mainly STOLICHNAYA and MOSKOVSKAYA®.